 How to clean enamel Dutch oven

-Enamel Dutch ovens may turn discolored with everyday use over time.
+Enamel Dutch ovens may turn discolored with normal use over time.
 Fortunately, you can reduce the damage done to their look by proper maintenance and cleaning them right away after you are finished using them.
 Below are the best ways to take care of your enamel Dutch oven so that it looks its best and lasts durably for a long time.

 - Scrubber sponge

 - Brush for scrubbing